RX J1532.9+3021

 RX J1532.9+3021 is a galaxy cluster located in the constellation of Corona Borealis.
 It has a velocity of 103,539 ± 8 kilometers per second, equivalent to a Hubble distance of 1,527.1 ± 106.9 megaparsecs or 3.9 billion light years.
-It is classfied one of the massive and strongest X-ray bright cool clusters in the universe at redshift z = 0.362.
-The luminosity of the cluster is estimated to be 6 x 10^{45} ergs^{−1}.
+It is classified one of the massive and strongest X-ray bright cool clusters in the universe at redshift z = 0.362.
+The luminosity of the cluster is estimated to be 6 × 10^{45} ergs^{−1}.
 According to a study published in 2013, a mini radio halo is seen surrounding the cluster.

 LEDA 1900245

 The elliptical galaxy LEDA 1900245, is the brightest cluster galaxy (BCG) of RX J1532.9+3021.
 It has a dimension of around 120.56 kpc (~393,000 light-years) and is a LINER galaxy, meaning a galaxy whose nucleus contains an emission spectrum characterized by broad lines of weak ion atoms.
 First noted as a radio source back in 1990, the galaxy is classified as a blazar producing extensive amounts of star formation that is similar to other BCGs, such as the Phoenix Cluster and in NGC 1275.
 It is also known to host a large amount of molecular gas with ultraviolet filaments.

 Observations by Chandra Space Telescope found out, LEDA 1900245 hosts one of the powerful and most massive black holes measuring 10 billion solar masses.
 According to X-ray images, the galaxy shows two large X-ray cavities or bubbles of emitted hot gas.
 Each of the cavities measures 100,000 light-years across and are causing shock fronts to release most energy.
 The amount of energy released would then cause more hot gas to be generated, thus hampering any efforts in producing any new stars in the galaxy.